-The Council decided on 27 June 2011 to increase the share capital with the issuance of up to 4,300,000 shares through a public offering.
-The share capital of Baltika will be increased by 3,010,000 euros and the new amount of share capital of Baltika will be 25,056,395 euros.
-If the Offered Shares are subscribed for in total, the new amount of ordinary shares will be 35,794,850.
+The ordinary general meeting of shareholders decided on 11 May 2011 to increase the share capital with the issuance of up to 3,150,000 shares through a public offering.
+The share capital of Baltika will be increased by 2,205,000 euros and the new amount of the share capital will be 24,251,395 euros.
+If the Offered Shares are subscribed for in total, there will be 34,644,850 ordinary shares.

-The ordinary general meeting of shareholders decided on 18 June 2009 to issue convertible bonds (Gbonds).Convertible bonds are subscribed by the management in the amount of 1,842,500.
+The ordinary general meeting of shareholders decided on 18 June 2009 to issue convertible bonds (Gbonds) and these bonds were subscribed by the management in total in 2009 in the amount of 1,842,500 convertible bonds.
 Each bond gives its holder the right to subscribe one share of the Company.
 The subscription period of the shares commences on 1 July and expires on 31 December 2012.
 The ordinary general meeting of shareholders decided on 11 May 2011 the conversion of share subscription price into euros and upon the conversion of all bonds into shares, the share capital of Baltika may increase by 1,295,000 euros, which is 5.9% of the current shares.
-The convertible bonds may be exchanged to 1,850,000 ordinary shares.
+The convertible bonds may be exchanged to 1,842,500 ordinary shares.